built-on-openfin/web-starter/how-to/web-layout-basic/README.md

 ### Content

 We simply load example.com in this example as the focus is on the layout and not content.
-If you wish to see how Content can use the OpenFin API please see the [web-interop-basic](../web-interop-basic/README.md) and [web-interop](../web-interop/README.md) examples.
+If you wish to see how Content can use the HERE API please see the [web-interop-basic](../web-interop-basic/README.md) and [web-interop](../web-interop/README.md) examples.

 #### Frame Name / Content Window Name

-One thing we do show is how to set the iframe's window.name through meta data in your component state (this setting is ignored by the OpenFin Container but is used by the OpenFin Web Layout system).
+One thing we do show is how to set the iframe's window.name through meta data in your component state (this setting is ignored by the HERE Container but is used by the HERE Web Layout system).
 If you do set the frameName this will override OpenFin Layout naming and disable interop setting inheritance (if your content uses that).

 Your content can still connect to the Web Broker, it just means the content needs to provide the broker related details instead of inheriting them from the platform when calling connect.